frugal living

 Unlike funding an IRA, a rollover DOES need to be completed before year end.
 These are two totally different things.
 You can only do a rollover of funds that you invested in a previous year.

-If you are changing from a traditional to a Roth IRA in the same year, thats actually a Roth IRA recharacterization and is something else to research and consider.
+If you are changing from a traditional to a Roth IRA in the same year, that’s actually a Roth IRA recharacterization and is something else to research and consider.

 Since a Roth IRA conversion effectively reclassifies the amount rolled over as new income for that year, it needs to be completed by December 31.